Dream Kardashian Frees The Nipple With Her First Tweet

 Morning 🐣 Bonding time with mommy. pic.twitter.com/RzjPo93aaf— Dream Kardashian (@dreamkardashian) November 12, 2016

 The newest member of the Kardashian clan isn't wasting any time getting online.
-Three-day-old Dream Renee Kardashian — whose birth has already become a rather epic mannequin challenge meme — joined Twitter yesterday and promptly shared her first photo.
+Two-day-old Dream Renee Kardashian — whose birth has already become a rather epic mannequin challenge meme — joined Twitter today and promptly shared her first photo.

 Papa Rob shared what's sure to be the first of many posts of Dream on his own social media yesterday, thanking Chyna for her strength in an emoji-filled Instagram, while sister Kylie tweeted out her congratulations.